msc-technology/avogadro-challenge-2025/README.md

 # Avogadro Challenge 2025
 Avogadro 2025 - Exercise about OOP and Dijkstra algorithm

+Main branch contains the core solution that should be used as starting point.
+No one should push directly to main.
+The solution is partially covered with XUnit test, and is mandatory to have them all marked as Passed.

 ## Summary:
 MSC needs to calculate the optimal minimum path that a Vessel has to follow in order to reach the port of **Taranto** starting from the port of **Genova**.
 Since there are many possibilities valuate, it has been decided to represent the connection between each port with a **graph**, and use the **Dijkstra algorithm** to determinate which is the best option between the possible routes.